BIATeam/BIADocs/docs/60-Migration/90-PackageTheFramework/10-PrepareMigration.md

 # Prepare Migration

 ## If it was not done at the delivery set tags on project BIATEMPLATE at the last commit of the delivery
-1. To have the full log history open powersheel:
+1. To have the full log history open powershell:
 ``` ps
 cd ...\BIATemplate
 git log --pretty=format:"%h - %an, %ad"